splunk/security_content/README.md

-new version of the README needs to be done.
+new version of the README needs to be done